sf-wdi-19-20/staging-modules/w1_d4_1_js_functions/README.md

   }
   ```

   *A function declaration is [hoisted](http://www.sitepoint.com/demystifying-javascript-variable-scope-hoisting/#hoisting) to the top of your code.
-This means you can call your function above its definition, since the definition will be hoisted to the top when your code runs.*
+This means you can call your function above its definition, since the definition moves to the top when your code runs.*

   ```
   greet();